Shrutibiradar88/Chatbot/README.md

 * The inital_state call argument, specifying the initial state(s) of a RNN.
 This is used to pass the encoder states to the decoder as initial states.
 * The return_sequences constructor argument, configuring a LSTM to return its full sequence of outputs (instead of just the last output, which the defaults behavior).
 This is used in the decoder.

+Scope for future work....

+Attention: The input to the decoder is a single vector which has to store all the information about the context.
+This becomes a problem with large sequences.
+Hence the attention mechanism is applied which allows the decoder to look at the input sequence selectively.
+Beam Search: The highest probability word is selected as the output by the decoder.
+But this does not always yield the best results, because of the basic problem of greedy algorithms.
+Hence beam search is applied which suggests possible translations at each step.
+This is done making a tree of top k-results.
+Bucketing: Variable-length sequences are possible in a seq2seq model because of the padding of 0’s which is done to both input and output.
+However, if the max length set by us is 100 and the sentence is just 3 words long it causes huge wastage of space.
+So we use the concept of bucketing.
+We make buckets of different sizes like (4, 8) (8, 15) and so on, where 4 is the max input length defined by us and 8 is the max output length defined.